 There are two takeaways onsite ‘Cooks’ Fish & Chips and Papa Johns.
-Both can be busy at times but convenient.
+Both can be busy at times, but convenient.
 Papa Johns, even deliver to your caravan!
-Both of which offer a decent meal, good size portions and not hugely expensive compared to nearby Perranporth.
+Both of which offer a decent meal, right-size portions and not hugely expensive compared to nearby Perranporth.

-Keeping the little ones and big ones entertained: The advantage of a holiday park is that they offer an array of things for young and old to get involved in.
+Keeping the little ones and big ones entertained: The advantage of a holiday park is that they offer an array of things for young and old to get involved with.
 Haven do offer activity bundle passes 12 activities for £50 and 24 activities for £100.
-We’ve personally never used them, so I can’t really comment but they appear popular with other visitors and include archery and aqua gliders.
+We’ve personally never used them, so I can’t comment, but they appear popular with other visitors and include archery and aqua gliders.

-The swimming pools are open to everyone from 9.30am, I would suggest arriving early as we queued for over 45 minutes to enter due to the sheer volume of people in the pools.
-There is one inside a large pool, a separate slide, a smaller toddler pool and a large outdoor pool with lazy river.
-It was too cold to venture outside this year but the lazy river is extremely popular and worth investigating.
+The swimming pools are open to everyone from 9.30 am, and I would suggest arriving early as we queued for over 45 minutes to enter due to the sheer volume of people in the pools.
+There is one large indoor pool, a separate slide, a smaller toddler pool and a large outdoor pool with lazy river.
+It was too cold to venture outside this year, but the lazy river is extremely popular and worth investigating.

-Aside from the main park, there are surf lessons, football pitches and plenty of parks dotted around and if you are more for arcades and pool tables, the Live Lounge area has that as well.
+Aside from the central park, there are surf lessons, football pitches and plenty of parks dotted around and if you are more for arcades and pool tables, the Live Lounge area has that as well.
 During our visit, there were large extended families, with lots of younger children.

 If like us you prefer to venture further afield, Perran Sands places you at a great location as a base.
 You are an 8-minute drive away from Perranporth where you will find shops, bars, food outlets, ice cream and quaint gift shops.
 Newquay is only a 15 – 20-minute drive away where you can find a large town, restaurants, bars, supermarkets.
 Truro is by far the largest town at just 25 minutes away, with its beautiful cathedral, cobbled streets and Primark (sorry, I’m a sucker for a bit of shopping).
-There are also some amazing coastal drives with the most amazing beaches, Porth, Mawgan Porth, Watergate Bay and Crantock just to name a few.
+There are also some fantastic coastal drives with the most amazing beaches, Porth, Mawgan Porth, Watergate Bay and Crantock, just to name a few.